|Monday:||7:30 AM - 5:30 PM|

 If the light is glowing steadily, you should keep an eye on it for a day or two.
 If the light doesn't go off, schedule an appointment with your friendly and knowledgeable pros at Affordable Transmissions to get it checked out.

-Some more information on how the Check Engine Light works may be helpful for MINNEAPOLIS drivers.
+Some more information on how the Check Engine light works may be helpful for PRINCETON drivers.
 Most of your engine functions are controlled by a computer, not surprisingly, called an engine control computer.
 The computer is able to adjust many engine parameters for environmental conditions, engine condition and even the way you drive.

 In order to make these adjustments, the computer relies on a network of sensors to provide data.
 The computer knows the proper operating range for each sensor.
 When a sensor reading is out of range, the computer runs some tests and may turn on the vehicle's Check Engine light.

 A simple example is a loose or missing gas cap.
 This may cause one of the sensors to read out of range.
 The computer doesn't know if it's a serious condition that caused the reading or just a loose gas cap, so it stores a trouble code and turns on the Check Engine light.